I'm 22, I Make $35,000 & My Net Worth Is $3,000

 3:15 p.m. — Back to work.
 I write the bulk of the article and plan for next week with our designer.

-5:45 p.m. — I call my mom while I wait for the bus.
+5:45 p.m. — I call my mum while I wait for the bus.
 We talk for 10 minutes but the background noise makes it difficult for us both to hear each other so we hang up.
-I listen to music on the way home. $2.75
+I listen to music on the way home. $2.75 ($4.25 AUD)

 6:45 p.m. — I take out my garbage and recycling when I get home.
 My roommate invites me to dinner at a fancy-sounding place in Soho with some of her friends.
 I tell her thank you but I have other plans.